MOZ-Art Program 2023

 About the Program

-The Opera Atelier presents the MOZ-Art Program, an engaging 6-week camp for children and youngsters who want to become performers and participate in a live opera production.
+The Opera Atelier presents the MOZ-Art Program, an engaging 6-week camp for children and youngsters who want to participate in a live opera production.

 This program may be of special interest to those wishing to enter programs at magnet schools and college programs in performance and in general those wanting to pursue musical studies.

 Participants will experience the full breadth of the art and industry of opera by engaging in the various components of a full opera production.